samiksha49/-Smart-Classroom-and-Timetable-Scheduler/README.md

 ## USER REGISTRATION MODULE

 🔸The user registration module allows the administrator to add faculty and student accounts into the system for timetable access and management.

+## DASHBOARD DEVELOPMENT

+🔸The dashboard was developed to provide a centralized view of the system.
+It allows users to access faculty management, subject management, timetable generation, and timetable viewing features from a single interface.

+## CRUD FORM DEVELOPMENT

+🔸The CRUD forms were developed to manage faculty, subjects, departments, and classrooms efficiently.
+Users can create, view, update, and delete records through user-friendly forms.

+## TABLE & SEARCH FEATURES

+🔸The table and search features were implemented to display and retrieve faculty, subjects, and timetable records efficiently.
+Users can search records quickly and view the required information in a structured table format.

+## FRONTEND TESTING

+🔸The frontend modules were tested to ensure that all pages, forms, buttons, and navigation links work correctly.
+The user interface was verified for smooth functionality and proper user interaction.